marine1988/flexget-config/README.md

 # flexget-config
-my series and movies config
+my series and movies config based one [jonybat](https://github.com/Jonybat/flexget_config) without anime list and adde some tasks for subtitles and web ui